The paradox of Jon Snow and Jamie Lannister in Game of Thrones

 Jon Snow dreamed of serving on the Wall, but only the Lannisters warned him it wasn’t what he thought.
 Both Tyrion and Jamie ridiculed his dreams.
 He was a boy when he arrived in Castle Black, and he left as a legend.

-As the daughter of Aerys II, Daenerys struggled with the reputation of Targaryen insanity, but in a fit of rage, she destroyed King’s Landing, killing thousands of innocents (and her enemies as well).
+As the daughter of Aerys II, Daenerys struggled with the reputation of Targaryen insanity, but in a fit of rage, she did destroy King’s Landing, killing thousands of innocents (and her enemies as well).
 Already aware that Jon is not only more popular but also has succession priority over her, she sees him as a threat, and even more, she sees those who also know the truth as enemies.
-Pressured by Tyrion and the love he has for the Starks, Jon betrays Daenerys by stabbing her to death when she least expects it.
+Pressured by Tyrion over duty at first, and then for love for the Starks, Jon betrays Daenerys by stabbing her when she least expects it.
 Jon Stark is now a Queenslayer.
 As with Jamie before him, there is no thanks from anyone he saved, only contempt.
-“Saved” by Tyrion’s lip service from being executed, he ends his days where he began: serving the Wall and the Night Watchers.
+“Saved” by Tyrion’s speech to save him from being executed, he ends his days where he began: serving the Wall and the Night Watchers.

-“I think there were a number of things that we all could have done differently over the course of the show,” said Kit Harington at Game of Thrones Con.
-“Not just the last few seasons, but I think the story is right and I think John killing Danny, sorry, I think that’s the right ending.”
+“I think there were several things that we all could have done differently throughout the show,” admitted Kit Harington at Game of Thrones Con.
+“Not just the last few seasons, but I think the story is right, and I think John killing Danny, sorry, I think that’s the right ending.”

 Opposite arcs: Jon is an exile, Jamie a hero

-Even with the controversial conclusion, Jon Snow was the great hero of the series.
-Jamie Lannister’s redemption was exciting, a dream trajectory for lovers of good stories.
+Even with the controversial conclusion, Jon Snow was a great hero of the series.
+Jamie Lannister’s redemption was exciting, a dream trajectory for lovers of good stories, but if it wasn’t for Jon, Westeros would have been doomed.
+Still, the actor finds Jamie’s arc exciting.

 A paradox that places Jon Snow and Jamie Lannister as two sides of the same coin, a typical Game of Thrones story.